Pedro Pinto (journalist): Broadcasting career

 Pinto started his career with RTP in 1996, hosting a series of cartoon programmes including Hugo.
 It was at RTP where he earned the opportunity to host the news show Caderno Diário, where he specialized in sports.
-In 1998 he was hired by CNN International to become a sports anchor and correspondent based in Atlanta, Georgia.
-Pinto was one of the hosts of the global sports show “World Sport” and in his role he also had the opportunity to cover a multitude of events, including the 2002 FIFA World Cup and several UEFA Champions League finals.
+In 1998, he was hired by CNN International to become a sports anchor and correspondent based in Atlanta, Georgia.
+Pinto was one of the hosts of the global sports show World Sport and in his role he also had the opportunity to cover a multitude of events, including the 2002 FIFA World Cup and several UEFA Champions League finals.

 In 2003, Pinto decided to return home and went on to anchor the program Últimas Notícias on Sport TV.
 Pinto stayed until November 2006 when he received an invitation to return to CNN, this time as a sports anchor and reporter in London.
 Pinto has interviewed various top sports personalities including Ronaldo, Kaká, Robinho, José Mourinho, Roger Federer, Rafael Nadal, Alex Ferguson, Pelé and Novak Djokovic.
 He continued to anchor the CNN World Sport show and later also hosted a new football programme called CNN FC.
 He occasionally appears on the Guardian football podcast Football Weekly.

-Since 2018, Pinto presents all UEFA Champions League coverage for the ELEVEN Network in Portugal.
-Initially he was also hired as non-executive director but gave up the role and is now responsible only for leading the network’s programs connected with Europe’s top club competition.
+Since 2018, has Pinto presented all UEFA Champions League coverage for the ELEVEN Network in Portugal.
+Initially, he was also hired as non-executive director, but gave up the role and is now responsible only for leading the network’s programs connected with Europe’s top club competition.